sa1if3/django_ecommerce/README.md

 celery -A django_ecommerce  worker -l info
 ```

-[Note: In production this command can be put in Supervisor]
+[Note: In production, this command can be put in Supervisor]

 ### Debug Toolbar
-If you are interested in using the debug toolbar make sure to change your `settings.py` file with appropriate IP.
+If you are interested in using the debug toolbar make sure to change your `settings.py` file with the appropriate IP.

 ```python
 DEBUG = True